apache/cordova-coho/docs/app-hello-world-release-process.md

 ## Get Buy-in

-Email the dev mailing-list and see if anyone has reason to postpone the release.
+Email the dev mailing-list at dev@cordova.apache.org and see if anyone has reason to postpone the release.

 E.g.: